 “I wanted to be the best defender, and so that’s it.
 Who was the BEST defender in the world, me or you?
 That’s it.
 I don’t have any beef with him.”

 Earlier this year, Wallace opened up about the Brawl in an interview with the Detriot Free Press.

 “The Pacers were beating us pretty good and it was near the end of the game when Artest drove to the basket for a layup and I blocked the shot.
 I overheard him tell the official that he missed the call and said, ‘Don’t worry, I’ll get him back.’
 I grew up that when someone said they’re going to get you, then it’s on, you have to be prepared to handle your business.
 I then went for a layup and he fouled me hard and was trying to pay me back,” said Wallace.

-“I reacted and pushed him and the arena was pretty charged.
-When that fan threw a drink on Ron, it was very disrespectful, and then things really got of hand when he went into the stands after that guy.
-Things happen so fast and you just react.
+“I reacted and pushed him, and the arena was pretty charged.
+When that fan threw a drink at Ron, it was very disrespectful, and things got off hand when he went into the stands after that guy.
+Things happen so fast, and you react.
 You never want to see things spill into the stands and have your fans get involved.
-We all took our punishment and fortunately, no one got seriously hurt.
+We all were punished, and fortunately, no one got seriously hurt.
 But I always admired the way Ron Artest played the game and the energy he played with on the defensive end.
-There was no real beef between us, it was just something that happened.”
+There was no real beef between us, just something that happened.”